gabrielaliera/SpongeBob_FlashCards/README.md

 # SpongeBob FlashCards

-Flashcards pt.
-1 is a Quizlet-inspired set of flashcards, built using React, Vite, HTML, JavaScript, and CSS.
+This app is a Quizlet-inspired set of flashcards, built using React, Vite, HTML, JavaScript, and CSS.

-This is an example of Flashcards Part 1 called SpongeBob FlashCards.
 This project includes flashcards made for quizzing on Spongebob characters :)

 Time spent: **6** hours spent in total